-In these cases the student may be assigned an Incomplete "I" grade on submission of the appropriate document (s)- doctor's report, death certificate, letter from employer etc, to the Campus Manager / Programme Coordinator before the date of the examination or within three (3) days of the date of the specific examination in cases where it was not possible to submit it before the examination.
-Consideration may be given for a certificate received after this period.
+In these cases, appropriate document must be submitted to the Campus Manager / Programme Coordinator before the date of the examination or within seven (7) days of the date of the specific examination, in cases where it was not possible to submit it before the examination.
+Only in exceptional circumstances will consideration be given for a certificate received after this period.